 - This dish is one pot so I like to cook the onions first.
 Sautee them in olive oil until they are fragrant and translucent then remove them from the pot and set aside.
 Now I do not have the lemons in the video because I made the lemon slices earlier.
 But grab a deliciously juicy lemon and cut it into slices.
 Add them to the pot and cook for about 1-2 minute each side to soften them then remove them from the pot and set aside as well.

-One pot to clean plus the blender and strainer, but hey that’s not too much to handle, right?
+One pot to clean plus the blender and strainer.
+That’s not too much to handle, right?
+And now I will step back again and reminisce the first born moments before dinnertime got a little more chaotic.

 - Cook the noodles in the same pot by adding water and cooking according to the package directions.

 - While the spaghetti noodles are cooking make the pesto.
-Add the basil leaves, garlic, walnuts, olive oil, salt and pepper.
+In a blender add the basil leaves, garlic, walnuts, olive oil, salt and pepper.
 If you are using cheese in the recipe add the Parmesan cheese.
 Blend the pesto until smooth and set aside.

 (slightly over 400 calories per serving)